sairajdillikar/Motion-Planning-and-Control-of-Multi-Arm-Robot-for-In-Orbit-Operations/README.md

 ## Launch the Simulation

-Before launching any simulation, any new terminal must be always sourced with,
+Before launching a simulation, any new terminal must be always sourced with,

     cd mario_mpcc_ws
     source devel/setup.bash